Freemasonry And The Vatican

 Catenians will appeal after masses for new members and even donations.
 They are also fond of the expression “circles within circles.”
 Sounds rather masonic to me.
 (Hopefully one day we may see an Ex-Catenians For Christ ministry).

 Yet in 1960, the catholic church was against its members having any involvement with them (at least ‘officially’ however), with their adherents being strictly forbidden to join such a group, as can be seen:

 “It is clear that such a society is forbidden by the Church” (A Catholic Dictionary, St. John’s Seminary, Wonersh, p.
 753).

 And then we read the following and rather surprising change of tone:

-"We see no reason why the prohibition of the Church against the Masonic and other secret societies should be extended to organisations of working men, which have no other object in view than mutual protection and aid for their members in the practice of their trades.
+“We see no reason why the prohibition of the Church against the Masonic and other secret societies should be extended to organisations of working men, which have no other object in view than mutual protection and aid for their members in the practice of their trades.
 Care must be taken, however, that nothing be admitted under any pretext which favours condemned societies; or that the working men who belong to these organisations be induced, by the cunning arts of wicked men, to withhold, contrary to the laws of justice, the labour due from them, or in any other manner violate the rights of their employers.
-Those occasions are also entirely illicit in which the members are also bound for mutual defence that danger of riots and murders is the outcome" (A Catholic Dictionary, St. John's Seminary, Wonershp. p.
+Those occasions are also entirely illicit in which the members are also bound for a mutual defence that danger of riots and murders is the outcome” (A Catholic Dictionary, St. John’s Seminary, Wonershp. p.
 753).